shuvo2o/firebase-authentication/README.md

 ### 3

-Uses `<Link>` for declarative navigation and `useNavigate` for logic-based redirects, ensuring a Single Page Application (SPA) experience without page reloads.
+Uses `<Link>` for declarative navigation and `useNavigate` for logic-based redirects, ensuring a Single Page Application (SPA) experience